AbbieNgXinYi/Istor-a/README.md

 Title : The Great Diamond Heist
 ![Alt text](henrystdsb/henrystd.jpg)

-Welcome to the mesmerising world of "henry stickman" an immersive and exhilarating gaming experience.
+Welcome to the mesmerising world of "henry stickmin" an immersive and exhilarating gaming experience.
 The game is filled with many different possibilities, weapons, and unforgettable adventures.
-In this epic journey, you will play as henry stickman, the main character conquering formidable challenges to steal The Great Diamond.
+In this epic journey, you will play as henry stickmin, the main character conquering formidable challenges to steal The Great Diamond.
 <br>